 As a means of ensuring best practice, the Council has an established Audit Committee to oversee the workings of the corporate governance arrangements of the Council and to report to Council on these and related financial probity issues.
 The Audit Committee operates in accordance with CIPFA's "Audit Committees - Practical Guidance for Local Authorities (2013)".
 This is supplemented by the Council's Standards Committee, established under the Act to be responsible for conduct issues relating to elected Members.
-The Council was due to complete an effectiveness review of the Audit Committee in March 2019, but this exercise has been postponed due to the Covid-19 pandemic
+The Council completed an effectiveness review of the Audit Committee in October 2020, and the CIPFA Skills and Knowledge Framework was utilised to assess any gaps in knowledge and to determine any training needs to inform the training programme for 2021/22.

-The Council has a duty to comply with the key principles contained within the 2010 CIPFA statement of the 'Role of the Head of Internal Audit' and during 2019/20 the Council continued to comply with 5 key principles of the CIPFA statement.
+The Council has a duty to comply with the key principles contained within the 2010 CIPFA statement of the 'Role of the Head of Internal Audit' and during 2020/21 the Council continued to comply with 5 key principles of the CIPFA statement.

-The Designated Head of Internal Audit is the Council's Financial Services Manager, who manages an in-house Internal Audit team compromising a Principal Auditor and two Auditors.
+The Designated Head of Internal Audit is also the Council's Financial Services Manager, who manages an in-house Internal Audit team compromising a Principal Auditor and two Auditors.
 Controls have been put into place to maintain the team's organisational independence, which are documented in the approved Internal Audit Charter.

 The scope of internal audit work covers all aspects of the organisation's risk management, internal control and governance frameworks and the Internal Audit annual report feeds into the preparation of the Council's Annual Governance Statement.
 Where appropriate, Internal Audit advises the organisation on emerging risks and undertake priority risk audit (hot assurance) work on new projects and developments as they take place.
+During the Covid-19 pandemic Internal Audit also acted as the key point of contact in relation to any suspected fraudulent activity.

 An annual audit opinion is provided to the Audit Committee based on the work undertaken by Internal Audit during the year from the agreed risk-based audit plan, which includes a wide range of council operations along with risk management, internal control and governance considerations.
-A reasonable assurance has been provided on the adequacy and effectiveness in respect of 2019/20, though the opinion notes a high level of recommendations relating to ICT that requires scrutiny during 2020/21.